Life Gamble: Synopsis

-The day arrives for the four robbers, with their respective groups of henchman, to meet with Mao Kai Yuan, have dinner, and gamble for the jade.
-As the saying goes, there’s no honor among thieves and they all begin plotting to betray each other over the jade.
-Once dinner is done, the gambling begins.
-Mao Kai Yuan pays Shuang Shuang what he promised her, but tells Yun Xiang to kill her anyway.
-Yun Xiang corners her in an alley, but spares her out of respect for Xiao Hong believing that the two are close with each other.
-The game begins and the jade is brought forth.
-The robbers place their bets for the jade and once a winner is declared, one of his accomplices (and Mao Kai Yuan) kill him.
+The day arrives for the four robbers to meet Mao and gamble for the jade.
+Mao pays Peng what he promised her, but tells Yun to kill her anyway.
+Yun corners her in an alley, but spares her out of respect for Xiao, believing that they are close to each other.
+Once the game begins, the robbers place their bets and the first winner is killed.
 The three remaining robbers place their bets again for the jade, fully aware that any of them could be killed by one of their "friends".
-Mao Kai Yuan rigs the gambling device to declare himself the winner.
-Once the melee begins, two of the three remaining robbers are killed when Xiao Qiang (who’s eventually killed), Mo Jun Feng, and a returning Shuang Shuang intervene.
+Mao rigs the gambling device to declare himself the winner.
+Once the melee begins, two of the three remaining robbers are killed when Xiaoqiang, Mo and Peng intervene.